-Set to face Benn in one of British boxing’s most talked-about grudge matches, Eubank Jr enters the bout looking to reassert his place among the elite after a rollercoaster few years.
+Set to face Benn in one of British boxing’s most talked-about grudge matches, Eubank Jr entered the initial bout looking to reassert his place among the elite after a rollercoaster few years.
+Their first fight, billed as “Fatal Fury,” headlined at the Tottenham Hotspur Stadium in London, England, and came with both personal and professional stakes for both men.

 Chris Eubank Jr. Opens Up On His Time in a Gang

 Speaking on The Main Event with Castillo, Eubank Jr offered a rare look into his upbringing and the environment he left behind to pursue boxing at the highest level.
+His candid revelations provided a stark contrast to his public image as the son of a boxing legend.

 “I don’t know how it happened, but I was a street kid.
 I was a road man that was going home to a million-pound mansion every night.
 It doesn’t make sense,” he said.